-You can access the free guided meditations that I recorded for the Oxford Mindfulness Centre on YouTube here.
+You can access the free guided meditations that I recorded for the Oxford Mindfulness Centre on YouTube by registering with Oxford Mindfulness here.
 Please remember that they were recorded to support home practice for the Mindfulness for Life course and were to be used with the support of a teacher.
 Please take care of yourself and only use these recordings when it feels safe to do so.

 What graduates are saying…

 Thank you for helping me recognise my thoughts … and to know that I can choose which ones to follow!

 I was surprised that I could feel so comfortable with the group … even though they were strangers!
 I felt very safe and secure in your group sessions, so it was easy to share my experiences (even the difficult ones)